-3D rendering is the process of generating an image from a model by means of computer software.
+3D rendering software is the process of generating an image from a model by means of computer software.
 Rendering is used in architecture, simulators, video games, movies and television visual effects and design visualization.
-Rendering, the last step in an animation process, gives the final appearance to the models and animation with visual effects such as shading, texture-mapping, shadows, reflections and motion blurs.
+3D rendering, the last step in an animation process, gives the final appearance to the models and animation with visual effects such as shading, texture-mapping, shadows, reflections and motion blurs.

 Software rendering produces images of the highest quality, letting you achieve the most sophisticated results.
 Computation occurs on the CPU, as opposed to hardware rendering, which relies on the machine’s graphics card.

 Hardware rendering uses the computer's video card and drivers to render images to disk.
 It is generally faster than software rendering, but typically produces images of lower quality compared to software rendering.